 While this could be a great short-term solution for California and a good money-spinner for Alaska, shipping water is not the easiest thing to do.

-Would this ever be a practical long-term water solution?
+Would this ever be a practical long-term water utility infrastructure management solution?
 Only time will tell.

 PHOTO CREDIT: Germán Parra via Flickr Creative Commons License.
 The photo has been cropped to fit website requirements.